EGI-Federation/fedcloud-documentation/source/index.rst

 driven applications and services for research and science.

 This documentation focuses on using the service.
-Those resource providers willing to integrate into the service, plase check `EGI Federated Cloud Integration documentation <https://egi-federated-cloud-integration.readthedocs.io>`_.
+Those resource providers willing to integrate into the service, please check `EGI Federated Cloud Integration documentation <https://egi-federated-cloud-integration.readthedocs.io>`_.

 .. toctree::
    :numbered: